-- Passive employees: these people are generally cheaper than the others.
-They all can give passive bonuses to your skills to grant you advantages you normally would have reached with a higher (and far more expensive) level of fame or shop.
+These people are generally cheaper than the others.
+They all can give passive bonuses to your skills or to your shop statistics to grant you advantages you normally would have reached with a higher (and far more expensive) level of fame or shop.
 If you lack in some skill and do not yet have the money to increase it, you could end up hiring one of these guys to get some advantages at a very reasonable price.
 Here’s a list of them:

 - Clerks will grant you more Charisma, which in turn will let you go further with your offers (most useful with greedy customers) and get more chances from impatient customers.